-GitLabs CI offers templates for many commonly used technology stacks and Python is one of them.
+GitLabs CI offers templates for many commonly used technology stacks, and Python is one of them.
 You can select it or create an empty file as all the necessary elements of the YAML file are discussed below.

-As described in 4.1.
-(Building blocks of a CI/CD pipeline), a pipeline’s operations are regrouped into stages.
-Hence the first thing to precise in the pipeline definition file is the stages element along with its constituents.
+As described in section 4.1 (Building blocks of a CI/CD pipeline), a pipeline’s operations are regrouped into stages.
+Hence the first thing to specify in the pipeline definition file is the stages element along with its constituents.
 The next stage is initiated only when the previous one is complete, according to the order of their definition after the “stages” keyword.

-A GitLabs pipeline starts automatically when a commit is made to your GitLabs repository so there is no need to specify the trigger and code check out stages.
+A GitLabs pipeline starts automatically when a commit is made to your GitLabs repository, so there is no need to specify the trigger and code check out stages.
 Therefore, the CI/CD pipeline of the example project contains only three stages, specified in the .gitlab-ci.yml file as per the snippet below.